 Assessments must include the leading of a suitably sized group (minimum of 3).
-The British Canoeing Advanced Canoe White Water Leader qualification is appropriate for leading others on journeys on grade 3(4) white water or equivalent weirs.
-The group of students organised for assessment should reflect this demand, whilst remaining within the Assessor's own risk management requirements.
+The British Canoeing Advanced White Water Leader qualification is appropriate for leading others on journeys on grade 4 white water rivers.

-Assessment venues chosen by Leadership Providers must include a reasonable range of options for the Leader to choose from.
+The group of students organised for assessment should reflect this demand whilst remaining within the Assessor's own risk management requirements.
+Assessment locations chosen by Leadership Providers must include a reasonable range of options for the Leader to choose from.

-The Advanced Canoe White Water Leader Assessment will normally run over 1-2 days.
-This will depend on the course ratios, and logistics relating to access of suitable environments.
-The Leader will be working from their suitably chosen canoe craft and will be assessed leading a group of 3 or 4 paddlers, in a maximum of 4 craft which may include tandem canoe crews (not including themselves).
+The Advanced White Water Leader Assessment can be run over 1-2 days.
+This will depend on the course ratios and logistics relating to access to suitable environments.
+The Leader will be working from their chosen craft (white water kayak or OC1) and will be assessed leading a group of 3 to 4 paddlers.
+Paddlers being led can be in either a white water kayak or OC1.

-Any equipment borrowed for the purpose at the time of assessment will be treated as the leader's own.
+Any equipment borrowed for the purpose at the time of assessment will be treated as the leaders own.